Qulacs-Osaka/python-project-template/CONTRIBUTING_en.md

 make html
 ```

-Then HTML files are generated at `doc/build/html`.
-You can open any of them in your browser.
+Then HTML files are generated under `doc/build/html`.
+You can open them in your browser.
 Or you can build and serve them at localhost by just running this command:
 ```bash
 make serve  # Serves at http://localhost:8000